 If a formal remediation plan is implemented, the TD will inform the intern’s doctoral program, indicating the nature of the inadequate rating, the rationale for the ITS action and the plan as outlined by the ITS.
-The intern shall receive a copy of the letter to his/her/their doctoral program.
+The intern shall receive a copy of the letter to their doctoral program.

-Once a formal remediation plan is implemented, it is expected that the status of the plan will be reviewed no later than the time frame identified in the written statement.
+Once a Formal Remediation plan is implemented, it is expected that the status of the plan will be reviewed no later than the time frame identified in the written statement.
 If the concern has been addressed to the satisfaction of the ITS, the intern, doctoral program of origin and other appropriate individuals will be informed, and no further action will be taken.

 Interventions used in Remediation Plans

 Two types of interventions are typically used in informal or formal remediation plans, with the nature of the intervention varying depending on the specific concern: